prantlf/nettime/README.md

 * `outputFile`: file path to write the received data to.
 * `rejectUnauthorized`: boolean to refuse finishing the HTTPS request, is set to `true` (the default), if validation of the web site certificate fails; setting it to `false` makes the request ignore certificate errors.
 * `returnResponse`: boolean for including property `response` (`Buffer`) with the received data in the promised result object.
+* `requestCount`: integer for making multiple requests instead of one.
+* `requestDelay`: integer to introduce a delay (in milliseconds ) between each two requests.
+The default is 100.
+* `timeout`: intere to set the maximum time (in milliseconds) a single request should take before aborting it.

 The result object contains: